lukpueh/specification/tuf-spec.md

 snapshot metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-  * **4.1**. **Check against snapshot metadata.** The hashes and version number of the new targets metadata file MUST match the hashes (if any) and version number listed in the trusted snapshot metadata.
+  * **4.1**. **Check against snapshot role's targets hash.** The hashes of the new targets metadata file MUST match the hashes (if any) listed in the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
 If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.

   * **4.2**. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
 If the new targets metadata file is not signed as required, discard it, abort the update cycle, and report the failure.

+  * **4.3**. **Check against snapshot role's targets version.** The version number of the new targets metadata file MUST match the version number listed in the trusted snapshot metadata.
+This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
+If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.

-  * **4.3**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new targets metadata file.
+  * **4.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new targets metadata file.
 If so, the new targets metadata file becomes the trusted targets metadata file.
 If the new targets metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.

-  * **4.4**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**  Note: If any metadata requested in steps 4.4.1 - 4.4.2.3 cannot be downloaded nor validated, end the search and report that the target cannot be found.
+  * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**  Note: If any metadata requested in steps 4.4.1 - 4.4.2.3 cannot be downloaded nor validated, end the search and report that the target cannot be found.

-    * **4.4.1**.
+    * **4.5.1**.
 If this role has been visited before, then skip this role (so that cycles in the delegation graph are avoided).
 Otherwise, if an application-specific maximum number of roles have been visited, then go to step 5 (so that attackers cannot cause the client to waste excessive bandwidth or time).
 Otherwise, if this role contains metadata about the desired target, then go to step 5.

-    * **4.4.2**.
+    * **4.5.2**.
 Otherwise, recursively search the list of delegations in order of appearance.

-      * **4.4.2.1**.
+      * **4.5.2.1**.
 If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).

-      * **4.4.2.2**.
+      * **4.5.2.2**.
 If the current delegation is a terminating delegation, then jump to step 5.

-      * **4.4.2.3**.
+      * **4.5.2.3**.
 Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any.
 Stop the search, and jump to step 5 as soon as a delegation returns a result.